This section contains more information on heroes, real and fictional, featured on our propaganda posters

 Born into a wealthy Shanghai, Christian family, Song Qingling and her sisters Meiling and Ailing played a significant role in China's 20th century politics. the 3 sisters were partly educated in the US and all married important men, for Qingling it was Sun Yat Sen (1915), for Ailing, H.H.
 Kung and Meiling, Chiang Kaishek.

 Song Qingling, after her husband's death, remained a revolutionary and went on to become an active member of the elite of the new PRC.
 The only woman present on the rostrum alongside Mao at Tiananmen in 1949 when he delivered the inaugural speech, she remained outside the Party until 1981, when she died an honorary Head of State.
 Nevertheless she was one of the 6 Vice-Chairs of the PRC, Head of the Sino-Soviet Friendship Association (she accompanied Mao on his 1957 trip to Moscow where she had established ties in the 1920's), Head of the Women's Federation, the China Defence League, the China Welfare Fund and the China Peace Committee.
 Much of her work involved working with other Asian nations, women and children.

-Her image is that of a revolutionary patriot, strong yet gentle, steadfast, courageous, self-effacing and beautiful.
+Her image (here on the left) is that of a revolutionary patriot, strong yet gentle, steadfast, courageous, self-effacing and beautiful.

 Wang Jinxi was born into a poor peasant family in Gansu Province, working through his childhood as a shepherd and a coal carrier.
 At 15 he began work in the Yumen Oilfield.